gasparka/thesis/docs/vhdl_extensions.rst

         self.coef:= self.nexts.coef;
     end procedure;

 .. note:: Function 'update_registers' is called on clock raising edge.
+This determines their clock domain.
+    It is possible to infer multiclock systems by updating some subeset of registers at different clock edge.

 .. _mac_rtl_end:
 .. figure:: img/mac_rtl.png
     :align: center
     :figclass: align-center

-    RTL of MAC (Intel Quartus RTL viewer)
+    Synthesis result of the upgraded code (Intel Quartus RTL viewer)

-:numref:`mac_rtl_end` shows the synthsis result of the last code.
-It is clear that this is now equal to the goal system, exactly what we want.
+:numref:`mac_rtl_end` shows the synthesis result of the last code.
+It is clear that this is now equal to the system presented at the start of this chapter, exactly what we wanted.

 Class model for VHDL
 --------------------